jasonrsmith99/eco_capstone_project/county_analysis.md

 including larger cities nearby like Detroit or Chicago.
 It may also be worthwhile to include counties outside of the midwest as difference in pay may be more of a regional thing.

+It’s also important to note that Dupage County has quite a few more respondents than the other counties.
+The means are weighted so that shouldn’t be a large problem but it’s good to note.

 We should also make age-earnings profiles for the counties to see if there’s a difference on age.
 We could do that with ANOVA but that sounds